AutoResearch/EEG-GAN/README.md

 We here use Generative Adversarial Networks (GANs) to create trial-level synthetic EEG samples.
 We can then use these samples as extra data to train whichever classifier we want to use (e.g.,  Support Vector Machine, Neural Network).

-You can find out documentation [here](https://autoresearch.github.io/EEG-GAN/)
+You can find our documentation [here](https://autoresearch.github.io/EEG-GAN/)

 Feel free to contribute!